renpy/renpy/sphinx/source/trans_trans_python.rst

         The child the transform applies to.

     `function`
-        If not none, this is a function that is called when the transform is rendered.
+        If not none, this is a function or the list of function these are called when the transform is rendered.
         The function is called with three arguments:

         * The transform object.
         * The shown timebase, in seconds.